The Colli Aretini include Valdarno & Cortona

 What will you find in a Chianti from Arezzo?

 When examining the glass of red Chianti from Arezzo, you will note that the color is a lively ruby to garnet which comes with aging.
 The perfume is very “wine-like”, and a more pronounced character of finesse in the aging process.
-And the flavour... balanced, fruity, slightly tannic, whose refined flavour over time goes towards the soft velvet.
+And the flavor... balanced, fruity, slightly tannic, whose refined flavor over time goes towards the soft velvet.

 Where do you start?

-If you are a do-it-yourself kind of person, and want the freedom to explore not only the vineyards but several of the small towns, archaeological sites and fine restaurants in the area then you will want to start with the Strade del Vino Arezzo.
-Including more than 200 km of panoramic Tuscan roads throughout the province of Arezzo, 120 vineyards, catinas, restaurants and agriturismos and 8 denominations, finding a starting point is not that difficult.
+If you are a do-it-yourself kind of person and want the freedom to explore not only the vineyards but several of the small towns, archaeological sites, and fine restaurants in the area then you will want to start with the Strade del Vino Arezzo.
+Including more than 200 km of panoramic Tuscan roads throughout the province of Arezzo, 120 vineyards, wineries, restaurants and farmhouse "agriturismo" and 8 denominations, finding a starting point is not that difficult.
 Click here to download the map.
 Promoted and regulated by Tuscan law since 1999, several areas have individualized specific itineraries which will lead you through some of the more scenic and productive areas for wine...making it all that much easier to taste your way through Chianti.

 If you prefer to let someone else take over the driving, so you can relax and truly enjoy the scenery . . . and the wine tasting, then you can either chose an organized tour or you can organize one yourself and hire a driver.
 You can still pick and choose your vineyards and wines - you just don’t have to mess with counting how many glasses you have tasted!
 Check out these organized tour opportunities.